QUBIP/qryptotoken/docs/test-with-firefox.md

 while the client, i.e., Firefox, does not advertise support for this algorithm).

-To proceed to a successful PQC TLS 1.3 connection using the QUBIP build of Firefox, we need now to load the `qryoptic` module, and log into the initialized token store.
+To proceed to a successful PQC TLS 1.3 connection using the QUBIP build of Firefox, we need now to load the `qryptotoken` module, and log into the initialized token store.

-## Loading the `qryoptic` module in Firefox
+## Loading the `qryptotoken` module in Firefox

-Once Firefox is running, follow these steps to load the `qryoptic` PKCS#11 module:
+Once Firefox is running, follow these steps to load the `qryptotoken` PKCS#11 module:

 1. Click the **`menu button (☰)`** in the top-right corner of Firefox.